The constructed international language of Esperanto.

-It may sound like Spanish or Italian, but it's not.
-It's Esperanto, an artificial universal language invented a hundred years ago by a Polish doctor to promote world peace.
+It may sound like Spanish or Italian, but it is not.
+Esperanto is an artificial universal language invented a hundred years ago by a Polish doctor to promote world peace.

 Amazingly easy to pick up.
 It's very familiar.
 There are a lot of familiar words from other languages.

-Annette became interested in Esperanto having bid for a series of lessons at a charity auction in aid of St James's Hospital.
+Annette Quigley became interested in Esperanto having bid for a series of lessons at a charity auction in aid of St James's Hospital.
 The lessons were given by Máire Mullarney who is head of the Irish Esperanto Association,

-Vincent Hall visited Máire Mullarney at her home in Rathfarnham, Dublin for a quick lesson in the language.
-While the language has yet to gain ground in Ireland, Máire claims that it is growing in popularity internationally, especially in China.
+While the language has yet to gain ground in Ireland, Máire Mullarney claims that it is growing in popularity internationally, especially in China.
 She also says that the international nature of the language provides a social network for speakers.

 This episode of 'Evening Extra' was broadcast on 13 October 1987.
 The reporter is Vincent Wall.